vlkyrylenko/hugo-blog/README.md

 # Hugo Blog

-This is a template repository for Hugo webiste with a GitHub workflow to deploy the website to an S3 bucket & Cloudfront.
+This is a template repository for Hugo website with a GitHub workflow to deploy the website to an S3 bucket & Cloudfront.

 ## How To